harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

   <figcaption>The Nuxt logo is almost burnt into my monitor at this point.</figcaption>
 </figure>

-Bundling in development is quicker because you don't need to do as much with the code, however, it can still become painfully slow, especially on older machines.
+Bundling in development is quicker because you don't need to do as much with the code, however, as your app grows, it will become painfully slow, especially on older machines.

-### Component Request Example
+### Webpack Component Example

 I created a default Vue 3 [Vue CLI](https://cli.vuejs.org/) project, which has an entry `App.vue` file using the `HelloWorld.vue` component.
 Let's see how this component gets to my browser.